 Lastly, if you’re a nonprofit organization, you can see from this example how you can promote an event that will help you raise the awareness about your cause or the needed funds.

 As you can see, creating an event poster is not as difficult as it seems.
-Use this article to guide you in the process of designing a poster with Office 365 Publisher for your event so you can meet your revenue goals, grow your brand, and connect with your customers.
+Use this article to guide you in the process of designing a poster with Microsoft 365 Publisher for your event so you can meet your revenue goals, grow your brand, and connect with your customers.

 Editor’s note: Ready to start creating stunning event posters for your business with Publisher in Microsoft 365?
 Check out Microsoft 365 from GoDaddy and get started in no time.
 You’ll even get access to 24/7 support.